steveloughran/distributed-testing/articles/metrics_first_testing.md

 For the S3a code, this surfaces in [HDFS-10175](https://issues.apache.org/jira/browse/HDFS-10175); a proposal to make more of those FS level stats visible, so that at the end of an SQL query run, you can get aggregate stats on what all filesystems have been up to.
 I do think this is admirable, and with the costs of an S3 HTTP reconnect being 0.1s, it's good to know how many there are.
 But at the same time, these overreaching goals shouldn't be an excuse to hold up the low-level counters and optimisations which can be done at a micro level —what they do say is "don't make this per-class stuff public" until we can do it consistently.
 The challenge then becomes technical: how to collect metrics which would segue into the bigger piece of work, are useful on their own, and which don't create a long term commitment of API maintenance.

+### Metrics are part of your public API

+This is the troublesome one: If you start exporting information which your ops team depends on, then you can't remove it.
+(Wittenauer, a reviewer of a draft of this article, made that point quite clearly).
+And of course, you can't really tell which metrics end up being popular.
+Not unless you add metrics for that, and, well, you are down a slippery slope of meta-metrics at that point.
+The real issue here becomes not exposing more information about the System Under Test, but exposing internal state which may change radically across versions.
+What I'm initially thinking of doing here is having a switch to enable/disable registration of some of the more deeply internal state variables.
+The internal state of the components are not automatically visible in production, but can be turned on with a switch.
+That should at least make clear that some state is private.
+However, it may turn out that the metrics end up being invaluable during troubleshooting; something you may not discover until you take them away.
+Keeping an eye on troubleshooting runbooks and being involved in support calls will keep you honest there.

 ### Over-instrumentation

 As described by Jakob Homan: